-Following its onset in December 2019 in China, a novel coronavirus named severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), causing COVID-19 (coronavirus disease 2019), has spread widely in many countries.
-The WHO declared COVID-19 a pandemic on 11 March 2020.2 France reported the first cases of SARS-CoV-2 infection on 24 January 2020.3 France was one of the most affected European countries and now reports more than 80 000 coronavirus-related deaths.
+Pharmacies were thus involved in the management of overuse of specific drugs, medication shortages and risk COVID-19 crisis and to highlight the lessons to be learnt Methods The use of curares (Atracurium, Cisatracurium levels in our hospital.
+Supply issues have been identified Results Despite an increased demand, our hospital has not experienced any disruption in the supply of curare medications.
+But the risk of curare shortages has led to the registration of new pharmaceutical forms and switches between different curares.
+All of this has contributed to an increased risk of medication errors. pharmaceutical management of curare medications has and unsafe medication practices was high.
+This analysis Following its onset in December 2019 in China, a novel coronavirus named severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), causing COVID-19 (coronavirus disease 2019), has spread widely in many countries.1 The WHO declared COVID-19 a pandemic on 11 March 2020.2 France reported the first cases of SARS-CoV-2 infection on 24 January 2020.3 France was one of the most affected European countries and now reports more than 80 000 coronavirus-related deaths.
 France has been able to enhance its capacity to care for serious patients within a few weeks by providing more beds in intensive care units.
-However, to achieve this result, France, like other countries, had to face many difficulties in providing the required resources such as ventilators, intravenous infusion pumps, staff and personal protective equipment.^{4 3} Because of very high demand, the procurement of several drugs has been very difficult too.
-Curares represent a therapeutic class that was particularly at risk during the COVID-19 crisis because of the unprecedented level of use.
-These drugs required the implementation of measures to limit the risk of shortages and medication errors in which the pharmacy of the American Hospital of Paris (AHP) was closely involved.
+However, to achieve this result, France, like other countries, had to face many difficulties in providing the required resources such as ventilators, intravenous infusion pumps, staff and personal protective equipment.^{4 5} Because of very high demand, the procurement of several drugs has been very difficult too.
+Curares represent a therapeutic class that was particularly at risk during the COVID-19 crisis because of the been particularly critical.
+The risk of medication errors must lead to a high level of vigilance in the next few Conclusions During the COVID-19 pandemic, the dosages never used before.
+We also observed necessary ABSTRACT Background Coronavirus disease 2019 (COVID-19) of medication errors.